HomeDocumentation

 How it works at a high level

-2. 2Employees install the Opsiton Chrome extension and configure it with your organization's API key
+2. 2Employees install the Opsiton Chrome extension and configure it with your organization API key

-4. 4Security events appear in the Opsiton portal for your admin team to review and act on
+4. 4Security events appear in the Opsiton portal for review

 What Opsiton can detect